Arts and Culture

 Location: 1992 E. Richards Drive, Tempe, AZ 85283

-While out painting in this South Tempe neighborhood, she really “enjoyed the time [she] spent painting this mural and getting to meet the locals” who would talk to her as they passed on a walk or bike ride.
-She says, “I always find the people of Tempe to be so kind and down to earth.”
+While out painting in this South Tempe neighborhood, the artist said she really “enjoyed the time spent painting this mural and getting to meet the locals,” who would talk to her as they passed on a walk or bike ride.
+“I always find the people of Tempe to be so kind and down to earth,” she added.

 Location: Beck Avenue, south of University Drive, at Laird Street (pink wall)